Zzzyii/AMLS_II_assignment23_24-/README.md

 ## How to run
 Just run the main.py file.
-You can see the result in A/main.ipynb
+If you want to see the result step by step, just open A/main.ipynb

 ## The role of each file
 #### main.py: